Collect-Verything/collect-verything-app/documentation/ci-cd/cd.md

-Waiting for Do some stuff on dev branch 1
+Waiting for Do some stuff on dev branch 1 aa